6f0/6f0.github.io/_posts/2018-02-25-openbsd-python-build.md

 patches](https://cvsweb.openbsd.org/cgi-bin/cvsweb/ports/lang/python/3.6/) thank
 you to the maintainers for keeping this going and making things very easy on me.
 Finally apply the patches and build python

+**Note:** I ended up running into some issues later on, I wanted to run this from my home directory.
+However this ended up causing issues when trying to create a virtualenv.
+I found this [answer on stackoverflow](https://stackoverflow.com/a/5001555) which explained that when running the config you should tell the path you are planning to install to.
+Example:

+`./configure --prefix=/home/install/python`

+Hope this helps some people save some time and headaches.